 Other infectious diseases

-Water-borne, food-borne, and other infectious diseases (including tuberculosis, typhoid, hepatitis, measles, cholera and rabies) occur with more serious outbreaks occurring from time-to-time.
+Water-borne, food-borne, and other infectious diseases occur, including tuberculosis, typhoid, hepatitis, measles, cholera and rabies.

 Intestinal worm infections, such as roundworm, are common in the DPRK and can affect visitors.